 The most common form of heart disease is ischemic heart disease.
 Ischemic heart disease (also known as coronary artery disease) is a condition in which plaque builds up in the coronary arteries, narrowing and hardening the arteries and limiting blood supply and oxygen to the heart.
-Decreased blood flow can lead to angina (intermittent chest pain), or a heart attack, when complete lack of blood flow results in permanent heart damage.
+This can lead to damage of the heart and heart attack.